Sanity.io Integration

 ReadytoPublishedupon successful sync.

-To troubleshoot failed publishes, check the article status log in iContentForge for error details, often related to schema validation or missing required fields in Sanity.
+To troubleshoot failed publishes, check the article status log in iContentForge for error details.
+Common issues include schema validation errors (e.g., a required field in your Sanity schema is not mapped) or mismatched document type names.

 Next Steps